hmac/kite/docs/type_aliases.md

 ## Motivation

-Lam supports type aliases, which look like this:
+Kite supports type aliases, which look like this:

 ```haskell
 type alias MyAlias a b = (a, List b)